 Crime Control & Prevention District

-View the CCPD budget for fiscal year 2018-19 for more information.
-The content is available beginning on page 203 of the linked budget document.
+View the CCPD budget for fiscal year 2020-21 for more information.

 Crime Control & Prevention District - 10-year renewal